sparisi/gym_minatar/README.md

       (longer trails means faster car).
       <br>
       When a car leaves the board, it spawns in the same row from the opposite side.
-      When the player crosses the road (i.e., reaches the top), a new round starts with cars moving faster.
+      When the player crosses the road (i.e., reaches the top), it gets a positive reward and a new round starts with faster cars.
       <br>
       The game ends when the player is hit by a car.
       <br>
-      The player has 3 actions (UP, DOWN, NO-OP) and the observation space has 2 channels for (in order): player position (1), car position and trail (-1 moving left, 1 moving right).
+      The player has 3 actions (UP, DOWN, NO-OP) and the observation space has 2 channels for (in order): player position, cars position and trail.
       <br>
       This game is <b>fully observable</b>.
     </td>